 - S: Special (Sondertipp) – Zülpicher Strasse.

-By train, travel times to Köln are 5.5 hours from Berlin, 1 hour from Frankfurt am Main, 4 hours from Hamburg, and 4.5 hours from München.
+By train, travel times to Köln are: just under 3 hours from Amsterdam, 5.5 hours from Berlin, 1 hour from Frankfurt am Main, 4 hours from Hamburg, 4.5 hours from München, and 3 to 5 hours from Paris.

 Germany’s Urban G-E-M-S